wangyz1999/portfolio/src/content/post/sot.md

 - Chain-of-Thought
 - Chain-of-Thought-Self-Consistency
-- Tree-of-Thought
+- Tree-of-Thoughts
-- Graph-of-Thought
+- Graph-of-Thoughts
-- Algorithm-of-Thought
+- Algorithm-of-Thoughts
 - Skeleton-of-Thought
-- Program-of-Thought
+- Program-of-Thoughts

 ## Chain-of-Thought (CoT)
 *Instead of directly outputting an answer, provide the language model with intermediate reasoning examples to guide its response.*